Infinidat/infi.clickhouse_orm/docs/class_reference.md

 #### add_setting(name, value)

-Add a database setting that will be sent with every request.
+Adds a database setting that will be sent with every request.
 For example, `db.add_setting("max_execution_time", 10)` will
 limit query execution time to 10 seconds.
 The name must be string, and the value is converted to string in case